Help Us Build Cultural Equity Through Art & Education

 — Pew Research Center

-AFRO-LATINDID (Puerto RICO)
+AFRO-LATINDAD (Puerto RICO)

 This short series featuring our founder Sharon Cruz; explores what it means to be Afro-Puerto Rican and embrace your Black identity.
 Through stories, traditions, and personal reflections, it celebrates the pride, resilience, and cultural richness that keep Blackness alive.